William Smethurst

-William Smethurst (10 March 1945 - 22 July 2016) was a British screenwriter and producer for television and radio.
-He has written television and radio scripts for series like The Archers and Crossroads.
+William Smethurst (10 March 1945 – 22 July 2016) was an English novelist, screenwriter and producer for television and radio.
+He wrote television and radio scripts for series including The Archers and Crossroads.

 Early life

 Smethurst was born in Bolton, Lancashire, England.
 His father, William, was an aircraft engineer, first for De Havilland and then Westland, which caused the family to uproot to Dorset.
-He went to Fosters School Sherborne and then onto Lancaster University (1965 - 1968).
-At Lancaster, he founded a University magazine which he named Carolynne, after his then girlfriend and subsequent wife.
+He went to Fosters School Sherborne and then onto Lancaster University (1965–1968).
+At Lancaster, he founded a university magazine which he named Carolynne, after his then girlfriend and subsequent wife.

 Career

-After university and studying stage management at the Bristol Old Vic, Smethurst worked as a journalist for several outlets, including ABC TV, The Reading Evening Post and BBC1’s Midlands Today.
+After university and studying stage management at the Bristol Old Vic, Smethurst worked as a journalist for several outlets, including ABC TV, The Reading Evening Post and BBC1's Midlands Today.

 Following a few radio plays, Smethurst joined the writing staff of long-running radio drama The Archers in 1974, which had experienced a ratings decline.
 In 1978, he became the series editor, revitalizing the series, bringing in new writers (among them Susan Hill) and creating characters like Susan Carter, Caroline Sterling and the Grundy family.
-He would stay in this position until 1986.
-Afterwards, he would transition into television, joining Central Television to executive produce the popular soap Crossroads.
-He then exec produced crime drama Boon, and created the British Satellite Broadcasting science fiction soap opera Jupiter Moon.
+He stayed in this position until 1986.

+Afterwards, he transitioned into television, joining Central Television to executive produce the soap Crossroads.
+He then executive produced the crime drama Boon, and created the British Satellite Broadcasting science fiction soap opera Jupiter Moon.
 150 episodes were commissioned and made, but only the first 108 were broadcast before the closure of BSB.

-He later wrote several non-fiction books, such as seven editions of the screenwriting manual, How to Write for Television, which also includes advice for writing radio.
+He later wrote several non-fiction books, such as seven editions of the screenwriting manual, How to Write for Television, which also includes advice for writing for radio.